-The fellow trained at the highest level of research competencies and deepened knowledge across all disciplines of the e-documentation and e-preservation of CH.
-By the end of the project, he had acquired strong market and research skills bridging the gap between academia, industry and humanities common in the field of CH.
+I trained at the highest level of research competencies and deepened knowledge across all disciplines of the e-documentation and e-preservation of CH.
+By the end of the project, I had acquired strong market and research skills bridging the gap between academia. industry and humanities common in the field of CH.
 The primary training objective was to strengthen scientific and technological excellence, to conduct and support novel CH research within the innovative framework of topics defined by the network.
-Hence, the primary focus of ESR's research was the management and integration of the data requirements from the various facets of cultural heritage.
-With these requirements in mind, he further investigated cost-effective solutions to implement the necessary data-recording, publishing, curation, and management of the metadata for cultural heritage.
-In part, this required a specific study on the implementation of metadata for intangible heritage recording, and interfaces to bring this about.
-Finally, he also dealt with the integration of mixed-reality and augmented reality environments and the integration of these data into such environments.
+Hence, the primary focus of my research was the management and integration of the data requirements from the various facets of cultural heritage.
+With these requirements in mind, I further investigated cost-effective solutions to implement the necessary data-recording, publishing, curation, and management of the metadata for cultural heritage.
+In this required a specific study on implementation of metadata for intangible heritage recording, and interfaces to bring this about.
+Finally, I also dealt with the integration of mixed-reality and augmented reality environments and the integration of these data into such environments.